 It is possible to lose money on an investment in the Fund.
+The Fund is generally subject to a different level and amount of risk which is relative to its target date and time horizon.
+The principal risks of investing in the Fund include risks from direct investments and/or indirect exposure through investment in Acquired Funds.
 The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are listed below.